participation in a professional

 accordance with contract requirement

-contract, it confirms buyers agreement to allow contractor
+it confirms buyers agreement to allow contractor to mitigate

-and attention to this matter in evaluating the impact of
+attention to this matter in evaluating the impact of this

-this situation to this contract and to contractor’s
+situation to this contract and to contractor’s eligibility

 - Each confirmation documents new commitments that the